MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

 ### Add optional data

 Data reflecting key customer interactions (like web, customer service, and event logs) adds context to transaction records.
-Additional patterns found in your customer activity data can improve the accuracy of the predictions.
+More patterns found in your customer activity data can improve the accuracy of the predictions.

 1. In the **Additional data (optional)** step, select **Add data**.
 Choose the customer activity entity that provides the customer activity information as described in the [prerequisites](#prerequisites).